hurlbertlab/dietdatabase/README.md

   <tr>
     <td>Longitude_dd</td>
     <td>Longitude of the study, if provided, in decimal degrees.
 NOTE: Most studies that provide lat-long info will do
-    so by providing it in degree-minutes-seconds, e.g. 89W 30' 15", 34N 47', so you will have to convert such values to decimal degrees.
+    so by providing it in degree-minutes-seconds, e.g. 89W 30' 15", so you will have to convert such values to decimal degrees.
 Do this by adding up the degrees, the minutes/60, and the seconds/3600.
-E.g., 89 + 30/60 + 15/3600, and 34 + 47/60.
-Lastly,
-    all longitudes west of the prime meridian (e.g. in North America) are NEGATIVE, so be sure to put a minus sign in front!</td>
+E.g., 89 + 30/60 + 15/3600.
+Lastly, all longitudes west of the prime meridian (e.g. in North America) are NEGATIVE, so be sure to put a minus sign in front!</td>
   </tr>
   <tr>
     <td>Latitude_dd</td>
-    <td>Latitude of the study, if provided, in decimal degrees. </td>
+    <td>Latitude of the study, if provided, in decimal degrees.
+Latitudes south of the equator are NEGATIVE.</td>
   </tr>
   <tr>
     <td>Altitude_min_m</td>